svenWacker/portfolio-app/README.md

 # Getting Started with Translate To Morse App

-This project was made by hand [Run Translate To Morse App](http://svenWacker.github.io/portfolio-app).
+This project was made by hand [Run Portfolio App](http://svenWacker.github.io/portfolio-app).

 ## Prework